roman-milk/roman-milk.github.io/a-perfect-fall.md

  "It's OK sugar, you can be yourself around me."
 Amy looks at her watch and says, "Oh shit, my next client is in 20 minutes and I need to shower so I don't smell like I just got fucked.
 Let yourself out sweetie."

  I left and spent the rest of the day in a stunned haze.
 I masturbated twice that day and that night I threw Martin on the bed and sucked his cock and then rode him like a cowboy on a buckinghorse.
 After awhile, I jumped off and took it back in my mouth tasting my own juices for the first time ever.
 I sucked it with feverous abandon until he shot a hot load of semen down my throat.
 Not unpleasant at all, I continued to bob up and down until his cock became limp in my mouth.
 I then, in my first dominant moment in the bedroom ever, demanded he eat me out.
 After a great orgasm, I slipped into a blissful slumber.
-Report_Story #2